 From time-to-time HMRC undertake PAYE audits (Employer Compliance Reviews) to make sure that employers are operating PAYE correctly.
 You can be randomly chosen for a PAYE inspection or you could be specifically selected if you do things like file payroll submissions late, pay tax late or make errors that need correcting.

-The first step is a letter or phone call from HMRC announcing its intention to visit and inspect your records.
+The first step is a letter or phone call from HMRC announcing its intention to inspect your records.

 They will probably want to concentrate on common problematic areas such as correct use of employee tax codes, correct treatment of new employees and leavers, expense payments, employee benefits and their correct disclosure on forms P11D and tax status.